 Near the end of May, I became a corporate dropout and quit my 9-to-5 job (read a little about me here).
-I don’t have enough money to retire (and am not the type to lounge around on a beach somewhere even if I did).
-And, my side businesses aren’t currently bringing in a sustainable income.
-BUT, I feel compelled to go all-in and give them a shot.
+I feel compelled to go all-in and give my side hustles a full-time shot.
 After all, we each only get 1% of recorded human history on this planet.

 The powerful play goes on, and you may contribute a verse. — Walt Whitman